-The following article appears in the Spring 2019 issue of Family Safety & Health and represents the type of information your employees and their families can learn about each quarter to help them stay safe while off the job.
+The following article appears in the Winter 2019 issue of Family Safety & Health and represents the type of information your employees and their families can learn about each quarter to help them stay safe while off the job.

 By Alan Ferguson

 Millions of people use ride-sharing services every day.
 But even though it’s common, you still need to think about your safety.
 Family Safety & Health has gathered tips from ride-sharing services Uber and Lyft, along with other experts, to provide you with a guide.